Best 10 AI SOC Platforms For Business (2026)

 CrowdStrike Charlotte AI Logo

-CrowdStrike Charlotte AI is an AI layer built directly into the Falcon platform, designed to close the speed and scale gap between SOC teams and the threats they’re facing.
+CrowdStrike Charlotte AI is an AI layer built directly into the Falcon platform, designed to close the speed and scale gap between SOC teams and the threats they face.
 We think it’s a strong fit for enterprise security teams already running CrowdStrike who want to get more from their existing analysts without adding headcount.
-Charlotte AI triages detections, filters false positives, and routes only what matters to your analysts, trained on decisions made by CrowdStrike’s own threat intelligence team.

 CrowdStrike Charlotte AI Key Features

-Charlotte AI stands out for how deeply it’s integrated into the Falcon platform.
-The investigation canvas lets analysts add context, steer reasoning, and collaborate with the AI in real time, rather than receiving static output.
+Charlotte AI triages detections, filters false positives, and routes only what matters to your analysts, trained on decisions made by CrowdStrike’s own threat intelligence team.
+The investigation canvas lets analysts add context, steer reasoning, and collaborate with the AI in real time rather than receiving static output.
 The AgentWorks layer, launched in March 2026, lets teams build and deploy custom agents using natural language with no code required.
-We think this matters because most security teams don’t have engineers building automation pipelines, and AgentWorks puts that capability directly in analysts’ hands.
+Charlotte AI has also achieved FedRAMP High authorization, which gives public sector teams a clear deployment path.

 What Customers Say

-Users consistently highlight query speed as a standout capability.
-Pulling real-time endpoint data, connection histories, and environmental context through natural language prompts.
+Customers consistently highlight query speed as a standout capability.
+Pulling real-time endpoint data, connection histories, and environmental context through natural language prompts lands in seconds.
 This changes how investigations feel in practice.
-With that said, customers note the pricing model was a barrier early on.
+Something to be aware of is that the pricing model was a barrier early on.
 The shift to included credits for enterprise users has helped, though some users flag that certain agentic modules are still catching up to the core product’s maturity.

 Our Take

-If your stack is already CrowdStrike-heavy, Charlotte AI makes is a great fit.
+If your stack is already CrowdStrike-heavy, Charlotte AI makes clear sense.
 The AI is trained on Falcon data, so the value compounds the more of the platform you’re using.
 We think teams running fragmented multi-vendor environments will see less immediate return.
+The ISO 42001 AI governance certification is a practical addition for compliance-conscious teams.

 Strengths